 - State of super-consciousness of self-awakening.

-- Clarity about thoughts.
+- Clarity about thinking.

-- A balance with the internal world.
+- A balanced internal world.

 - Kundalini brings a great sense of working on conflicts.

 - To be stable and to attain a deep state of peace and joy.